w3c/wai-curricula/content/index.md

 ## Introduction
 {:.no-display}

 This resource provides a set of role-based curricula to help you create courses on web accessibility.
 It defines learning outcomes, and provides ideas to teach and assess knowledge.

-## Uses

-You can use these curricula in different contexts, including:

-* Online and in-class teaching
-* Formal and informal teaching
-* Guided and non-guided teaching
-* Academic and vocational education

-You are encouraged to combine different modules of the curricula to address the needs of several roles together.
-You can also use these curricula to compare different course offerings.
-For more details, please see [How to use these curricula](/curricula/how-to-use-these-curricula/)
+For more details, please see [How to use these curricula](/curricula/how-to-use-these-curricula/).

-These modules follow a universal design approach.
-They provide advice for different components, scenarios, and users.

 ## Future Outline